-A Welcome to Dartmouth Royal Regatta Sailing Week 2019 – from our Chairman, Peter Boote:
+Looking forward to Dartmouth Royal Regatta Sailing Week 2022 – from our Chairman, Peter Boote:

-Dartmouth Roayl Regatta Sailing Week Welcomes You Aboard!
+Dartmouth Royal Regatta Sailing Week Welcomes You Aboard!

 All of this ambitious programme of racing and sailing would not be possible without the generous support of the many local and national businesses which sponsor the events.
-We appreciate the commitment these companies make which enable us to offer our competitors professionally run racing and great prizes (see page 27 for the list of sponsors).
+We appreciate the commitment these companies make which enable us to offer our competitors professionally run racing and great prizes.

-Our Regatta is run by volunteers from the three yacht clubs who jointly manage the whole series of events and all of the considerable logistics of setting up and administering the programme.
-All the volunteers wear polo shirts with the Dartmouth Sailing Week logo so please show your appreciation when you see them.
+Our Regatta is run by volunteers from the three clubs who jointly manage the whole series of events and all of the considerable logistics of setting up and administering the programme.
+We thank them all – look out for them in Regatta week wearing polo shirts with the Dartmouth Royal Regatta Sailing Week logo and please show your appreciation when you see them.

-Finally on behalf of all of us on the Joint Regatta Sailing Committee, may I extend a warm welcome to all of our competitors and wish them the best of luck and good sailing!
+Finally on behalf of all of us on the Joint Regatta Sailing Committee, we look forward to welcoming back all of our competitors and wish them the best of luck and good sailing!

 Dartmouth Royal Regatta Sailing Week